InteragencyEcologicalProgram/Getting_Started/README.md

 ## Tasks Before You Get Started:
 1. If you don't already have one, __set up your GitHub Account__:  https://help.github.com/articles/signing-up-for-a-new-github-account/
    * It is good practice to use a professional string for your user name that your colleagues will be able to use to easily idenfity you.
+1. You may also want to check your agency/organization/school's policies on data sharing rights and requirements.

 ## Resources
 1. __Open Source Tools__: